 On 15 September 2016, the Minister for Planning approved Amendment C136 to the Darebin Planning Scheme.
 The amendment applied Development Plan Overlay 11 to both sites.

-Community engagement is a key element of public housing redevelopment.
-The Department of Health and Human Services has established a Consultative Committee for the renewal of the Preston estate.
+Community engagement is an important element of public housing redevelopment.
+The department has established a Consultative Committee for the renewal of the Preston estate.

 The committee is chaired by Kat Theophanous MP – State Member for Northcote.

-The committee brings together key community members and representatives of local organisations to ensure effective communication throughout the estate renewal.
-It enables ongoing and two-way feedback through an active participatory approach with stakeholders and the community.
+The committee brings together important community members and representatives of local organisations to provide advice on the redevelopment of the site.
+It enables ongoing and two-way feedback through participation with the community and the stakeholders.

-Members of the committee provide feedback on redevelopment plans and identify local issues and matters of concern as they arise.
-Members will provide input and effectively communicate back to their communities to support the successful delivery of the estate renewal.
+Members of the committee provide advice and feedback on redevelopment plans and identify local issues and matters of concern as they arise.

-Email to register for project updates or send your questions to email@example.com
+To register for project updates or send your questions email: email@example.com